QuentinSmr/Teams-powershell/README.md

-# The Box of Death
+## The Box of Death
-This magic box contains several useful little powershell scripts.
+You do not carry Powershell in your heart?
+I don't either, but it's always nice to be able to automate certain recurring tasks.

+This box of death therefore contains small scripts to automate certain tasks in Microsoft Teams.

+## Installation
+Under construction...